 Wearing elastics (or rubber bands) improves the fit of your upper and lower teeth.
 Wear rubber bands as instructed, and remember that the rubber bands work far more efficiently if they’re worn as prescribed.

-Headgear is used to treat patients whose teeth are in an overbite, with the upper jaw forward of the lower jaw.
+Headgear is used to treat patients whose upper teeth stick out from the lower teeth, with the upper jaw forward of the lower jaw.
 Headgear gently “pulls” on your teeth to restrict further forward growth of your upper teeth and jaw.

 The Herbst® appliance reduces overbite by encouraging the lower jaw forward and the upper molars backward.
 This fixed appliance is used mostly for younger, growing children and is worn for about 12-15 months.